 2. Instructors may bar from a final examination any student whose absence they consider excessive or whose class work is not deserving of credit.
 Any student who misses more than a third of the sessions may expect to be barred from final examination.
 In such cases, the course grade will be recorded as F.

-3. Instructors who observe frequent absence or tardiness of a student in their classes should report this to the Associate Dean of the Faculty (student academic affairs).
+3. Instructors who observe frequent absence or tardiness of a student in their classes should report this to the Associate Dean of the Faculty for Academic Operations and Student Academic Affairs.

 D. Grading